 - Co Host 3000 (robot head) — Their perverted robotic companion who loves crappy films, an unabashed fan of Adam Sandler.

-- Korey Coleman — The animator who is known for his goofiness, lover of zombie films, and nitpicking small logic problems.
+- Korey Coleman (voiced by himself) — The animator who is known for his goofiness, lover of zombie films, and nitpicking small logic problems.
 Naturally, as an animator, Korey has a strong love for old animation, such as classic Disney and Warner Bros. cartoons, Peanuts animated specials and Charles Schulz comic strips, Ralph Bakshi and The Smurfs.
 Similarly, hes also very fond of puppets, especially, but not limited to, Jim Hensons Muppets and Sesame Street, as he has expressed in the past that he desired to be a puppeteer before gaining an interest in animation.
 Also revealed through the video game podcast that he is a Resident Evil fan.
 His mancrushes are Channing Tatum, Ryan Gosling and Michael Fassbender, though he mostly expresses an affinity for older actresses, particularly Helen Mirren.

 - Leon — The old wise guy, known for his hatred of Adam Sandler and shares a love of Spider-Man 3 with Cyrus.
 Secretly into Disney Channel shows.
 As of May 23rd, 2013, Leon's role on the site has been limited to reviews and ACOCO only.